adriannovegil/awesome-observability/README.md

  * [SPM](https://sematext.com/spm/) - solutions for performance monitoring.
  * [Instrumental](https://instrumentalapp.com) - Real-time application and server monitoring
  * [Kamon apm](https://kamon.io/apm/) - Point and click to find the endpoints, database queries, and API calls that affect your user’s experience
- * [Scouter Collector](https://github.com/scouter-project/scouter#application-performance-monitoring-for-open-source-sws) - Application Performance Monitoring for Open Source S/Ws
+ * [Scouter](https://github.com/scouter-project/scouter) - Scouter is an open source APM (Application Performance Management) tool.
  * [Netdata](https://www.netdata.cloud/) - Troubleshoot slowdowns and anomalies in your infrastructure with thousands of per-second metrics, meaningful visualizations, and insightful health alarms with zero configuration.
- * [Stagemonitor Alerter](https://www.stagemonitor.org/) - an open source solution to application performance monitoring for java server applications
+ * [Stagemonitor](https://www.stagemonitor.org/) - an open source solution to application performance monitoring for java server applications
- * [Pinpoint](https://github.com/pinpoint-apm/pinpoint) - Pinpoint is an APM (Application Performance Management) tool for large-scale distributed systems written in Java / PHP/PYTHON.
  * [Checkmk Server](https://checkmk.com/) - Monitor your entire hybrid IT infrastructure
+ * [Icinga](https://icinga.com/) - The Icinga stack spans six core strengths that cover all aspects of monitoring
+ * [Sentry](https://sentry.io/welcome/) - From error tracking to performance monitoring, developers can see what actually matters, solve quicker, and learn continuously about their applications - from the frontend to the backend.
+ * [Nagios](https://www.nagios.com/) - Computer system, network and infrastructure monitoring software application
+ * [Sensu](https://sensu.io/) - The Observability Pipeline that delivers monitoring as code on any cloud
+ * [Kieker](https://kieker-monitoring.net/) - Monitoring, analysis and tool integration

-## 11. Observability as a Service
+## 11. Service Mesh

+ * [Istio](https://istio.io/latest/docs/concepts/observability/) - stio generates detailed telemetry for all service communications within a mesh
  * [Kiali](https://www.kiali.io/) - Observability console for Istio with service mesh configuration capabilities.
 It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh

+## 12. Observability as a Service

  * [NexClipper](https://www.nexclipper.io/) - NexClipper is Open Source software for Cloud Native monitoring and operation , especailly for Kubernetes, to support enterprise environments and integrate with Prometheus
  * [Sysdig Prometheus](https://sysdig.com/products/monitor/) - Cloud scale monitoring solution with full Prometheus compatibility
+ * [CloudWatch](https://aws.amazon.com/es/cloudwatch/) - Observability of your AWS resources and applications on AWS and on-premises
+ * [Google Cloud Monitoring](https://cloud.google.com/monitoring) - Gain visibility into the performance, availability, and health of your applications and infrastructure.
+ * [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/#overview) - Full observability into your applications, infrastructure, and network

-## 12. References
+## 13. References

  * https://openapm.io/landscape
  * https://github.com/crazy-canux/awesome-monitoring